ryanbcommits/shopping-list-app/README.md

 - **Keyboard Support**: Enter key to add items
 - **Responsive Design**: Works on desktop and mobile devices
 - **Data Persistence**: All data saved to cloud, survives logout/login
+- **Live Search**: Real-time filtering as you type with clear button
+- **Smart Filtering**: Search and category filters work simultaneously

 ## 🛠️ Technology Stack